 Washington (CNN) - FBI agents who raided the office of President Donald Trump's personal attorney Michael Cohen sought information about taxi owners who had financial dealings with Cohen, according to sources familiar with the search warrant.

-The warrant, in addition to seeking other records and documents, specifically identified Semyon and Yasya Shatayner, Ukrainian immigrants who own a large taxi operation in Chicago, according to the source.
-Cohen is listed as someone who repeatedly loaned money to the Shatayners within the past 10 years, according to public records reviewed by CNN.
+The warrant, in addition to seeking other records and documents, specifically identified Semyon and Yasya Shtayner, Ukrainian immigrants who own a large taxi operation in Chicago, according to the source.
+Cohen is listed as someone who repeatedly loaned money to the Shtayners within the past 10 years, according to public records reviewed by CNN.

 The FBI's intensifying interest in Cohen could put new pressure on one of Trump's closest confidants as special counsel Robert Mueller continues his investigation into what the Trump team knew about Russian attempts to influence the 2016 election.